dwarvesf/playground/_memo/design-less-present-more-with-deckset.md

 I’ve also uploaded two resources which you may find helpful:

-- Deckset Documentation to learn more syntax for formatting text: https://docs.deckset.com/English.lproj/getting-started.html
+- [Deckset Documentation](https://docs.deckset.com/English.lproj/getting-started.html) to learn more syntax for formatting text.
-- The Deckset Guideline of DF: https://drive.google.com/drive/folders/1bakuk7-BRTaOlqVu5Jbk_QRbR42Ym2g6?usp=drive_link
+- [The Deckset Guideline](https://drive.google.com/drive/folders/1bakuk7-BRTaOlqVu5Jbk_QRbR42Ym2g6?usp=drive_link) to apply the theme that you can use to adapt your Deckset to DF's branding.

 So let’s get started.